jessepollak/blog/_posts/2012-07-17-a-developers-framework-for-ux-design.md

 At this point, you may be wondering how you craft personas if your business is B2B.
 Hess believes that, when you really dig deep, a company is a persona too.
 In reality, a company is a collection of humans, with probably a few leading personalities, who make decisions as a whole.
 Therefore, there's no real reason to treat companies any different from individual users.

+# Create user scenarios from the personas

 Once you have these primary and secondary personas, start creating user scenarios.
 Every user case should start with "I want to."
 For instance,

-"I want to quickly order food online."
+- "I want to quickly order food online."
-"I want to order the thing I ordered last time."
+- "I want to order the thing I ordered last time."
-"I want to..."
+- "I want to..."
-etc
-etc

 These clearly defined *wants* give a framework for creating the necessary features to implement.